stargazer/django-firestone/docs/features_and_design/features.rst

   * Signatures
   * JSON Web Tokens

-* Mapping multiple handlers per resource, with each handler having a different authentication method
+* Mapping multiple handlers per resource, with each handler having a different authentication method, and its own response representation for the resource
 * Flexible output representation, and the ability to provide detailed representation of all nested data structures, no matter how deep they appear
 * Request-level field selection